Hydra: Resilient and Highly Available Remote Memory: Evaluation

 \subsection{Resilience Evaluation}

-We evaluate {\name}'s performance both in the presence and absence of failures with microbenchmarks and real-world memory-sensitive applications.
+We evaluate {\name} both in the presence and absence of failures with microbenchmarks and real-world applications.

-\subsubsection{\textbf{ Latency Characteristics}}
+\subsubsection{\textbf{Latency Characteristics}}

-First, we measure {\name}'s latency characteristics for disaggregated VMM and VFS systems in the absence of failures.
-Then we analyze the impact of each of its design components.
+First, we measure {\name}'s latency characteristics with micro-benchmarks in the absence of failures.
+Then we analyze the impact of its design components.

-\paragraph{\textbf{ Disaggregated VMM Latency}} We use a simple application with its working set size set to 2GB.
+\paragraph{\textbf{Disaggregated VMM Latency}} We use a simple application with its working set size set to 2GB.
 It is provided 1GB memory to ensure that 50\% of its memory accesses cause paging.
-While using disaggregated memory for remote page-in, {\name} improves page-in latency over {\is} by 1.79$\times$ at median and 1.93$\times$ at the 99th percentile.
+While using disaggregated memory for remote page-in, {\name} improves page-in latency over {\is} with SSD backup by 1.79$\times$ at median and 1.93$\times$ at the 99th percentile.
 Page-out latency is improved by 1.9$\times$ and 2.2$\times$ over {\is} at median and 99th percentile, respectively.
 Replication provides at most 1.1$\times$ improved latency over {\name}, while incurring $2\times$ memory and bandwidth overhead (Figure~\ref{fig:lat-vmm}).

-\paragraph{\textbf{ Disaggregated VFS Latency}} We use \texttt{fio} \cite{fio} to generate one million random read/write requests of 4 KB block I/O. During reads, {\name} provides improved latency over Remote Regions by 2.13$\times$ at median and 2.04$\times$ at the 99th percentile.
+\paragraph{\textbf{Disaggregated VFS Latency}} We use \texttt{fio} \cite{fio} to generate one million random read/write requests of 4 KB block I/O. During reads, {\name} provides improved latency over Remote Regions by 2.13$\times$ at median and 2.04$\times$ at the 99th percentile.
 During writes, {\name} also improves the latency over Remote Regions by 2.22$\times$ at median and 1.74$\times$ at the 99th percentile.
-Replication does not show significant latency gain over {\name}, improving latency by at most 1.18$\times$ (Figure~\ref{fig:lat-vfs}).
+Replication has a minor latency gain over {\name}, improving latency by at most 1.18$\times$ (Figure~\ref{fig:lat-vfs}).

-\paragraph{\textbf{ Latency Breakdown}} Due to its coding overhead, erasure coding over RDMA (\ie, EC-Cache with RDMA) performs worse than disk backup-based solution.
-Figure~\ref{fig:dataplane-breakdown} shows how each component of {\name}'s data path design contributes toward reducing its latency.
+\paragraph{\textbf{Benefit of Data Path Components}} Erasure coding over RDMA (\ie, EC-Cache with RDMA) performs worse than disk backup due to its coding overhead.
+Figure~\ref{fig:dataplane-breakdown} shows the benefit of {\name}'s data path components to reduce the latency.

 \begin{denseenum} \item Run-to-completion avoids interruptions during remote I/O, reducing the median read and write latency by 51\%.